What is Pain Management?

 Types of Chronic Pain Management

-Doctors may choose to administer medications or varying therapies based on the patient’s stage in cancer, site of tumors, general health, and treatment history among other variables.
+Doctors may choose to administer medications or varying therapy options based on the patient’s stage in cancer, site of tumors, general health, and treatment history among other variables.

 If the doctor deems it appropriate, they may prescribe pain medications to the patient.
 This can help dull the sensation or sedate the veteran so they can sleep, or otherwise manage the symptoms.
 Sometimes doctors may prescribe medications and therapies together.